slackapi/bolt-js/docs/_basic/authenticating_oauth.md

 * If you need additional authorizations (user tokens) from users inside a team when your app is already installed, or have a reason to dynamically generate an install URL, manually instantiate an `ExpressReceiver`, assign the instance to a variable named `receiver`, and then call `receiver.installer.generateInstallUrl()`.
 Read more about `generateInstallUrl()` in the [OAuth docs](https://slack.dev/node-slack-sdk/oauth#generating-an-installation-url).

 * 💡 Bolt for JavaScript does not support OAuth for [custom receivers](#receiver).
-If you"re implementing a custom receiver, you can use our [Slack OAuth library](https://slack.dev/node-slack-sdk/oauth#slack-oauth), which is what Bolt for JavaScript uses under the hood.
+If you're implementing a custom receiver, you can use our [Slack OAuth library](https://slack.dev/node-slack-sdk/oauth#slack-oauth), which is what Bolt for JavaScript uses under the hood.

 ---
 ##### Redirect URI
-Bolt for JavaScript provides a **Redirect URI Path** `/slack/oauth_redirect` out-of-the-box.
-Slack uses this to redirect users after they complete your app's installation flow.
+Bolt for JavaScript provides a **Redirect URI Path** `/slack/oauth_redirect`.
+Slack uses the Redirect URI to redirect users after they complete an app's installation flow.

-💡 You will need to add the full **Redirect URI** including your app domain in your app configuration settings under **OAuth and Permissions**, e.g. `https://example.com/slack/oauth_redirect`.
+💡 You will need to add the full **Redirect URI** including your app domain in your Slack app configuration settings under **OAuth and Permissions**, e.g. `https://example.com/slack/oauth_redirect`.

-If you'd like to supply your own custom **Redirect URI**, you can do this by setting `redirectUri` in the App options and `installerOptions.redirectUriPath`.
+To supply your own custom **Redirect URI**, you can set `redirectUri` in the App options and `installerOptions.redirectUriPath`.
 You must supply both, and the path must be consistent with the full URI.

 ```javascript
 const app = new App({